stefantzn/stefantzn/README.md

 Interested in register-transfer level, embedded software, and real-time operating systems

-When not working with hardware, I enjoy learning the Japanese language
+When not working on code, I enjoy learning the Japanese language

 svtuczyn@uwaterloo.ca